umbraco/UmbracoDocs/10/umbraco-cms/extending/property-editors/build-a-block-editor.md

 The layout-entries alone do not provide much value when displaying or editing Blocks.

-Our Model Object provides the option to get a Block Object for a given Block, retrieved by parsing the layout-entry of the block we would like.
+Our Model Object allows obtaining a Block Object by parsing a block's layout-entry for a specific Block.

 The Block Object provides data of interest.
 The most important of these properties are: Block configuration, a label and the Block content in the Element Type Data Model format.
 This Content-model is very useful for building the UI for editing the Content of a Block.